Truth and Justice Commission: Commissioners

 During the first month of the Commission planning difficulties were experienced due to Professor Shell being unable to assume full-time chairmanship, visiting the Islands on three occasion during his tenure.
 A search began for a replacement, and with the aid of Archbishop Desmond Tutu, Dr. Alex Boraine was selected.
 Dr. Boraine, a South African Professor of Law, was one of the main architects of the Truth and Reconciliation Commission in South Africa, a commission often viewed as a model in the reconciliation process.

-Lindsay Morvan, due to personal reasons, was forced to resign as a member of the Commission in April 2010, replaced by Jacques David in July 2011.
+Lindsay Morvan, for personal reasons, was forced to resign as a member of the Commission in April 2010, replaced by Jacques David in July 2011.

 Mandate

 The Truth and Justice Commission sought to “conduct inquiries into slavery and indentured labour in Mauritius during the colonial period.”

 The Commission had as its mandate: